oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

-authentication, integrity and confidentiality such as Transport-Layer Security {{RFC8446}}, to protect the exchange of clear-text credentials and tokens either in the payload body or in header fields from eavesdropping, tampering, and message forgery (eg. see {{client-secret}}, {{authorization_codes}}, {{token-endpoint}}, and {{bearer-tokens}}).
+authentication, integrity and confidentiality such as Transport-Layer Security {{RFC8446}}, to protect the exchange of clear-text credentials and tokens either in the content or in header fields from eavesdropping, tampering, and message forgery (eg. see {{client-secret}}, {{authorization_codes}}, {{token-endpoint}}, and {{bearer-tokens}}).